esrc-official/ESRC-Face-SDK-JavaScript/README.md

 The ESRC Face SDK simplifies vision features into an effortless and straightforward process.
 To recognize your facial expression, do the following steps:

-This page provides a step-by-step guide that demonstrates how to build and configure an in-app face-analysis using ESRC Face SDK.
+This page provides a step-by-step guide that demonstrates how to build and configure an in-app face analysis using ESRC Face SDK.
 License key can be received by requesting by the email: **esrc@esrc.co.kr**.

 ### Step 1: Initialize the ESRC Face SDK